 In opposite, core data states explicitly which levels of detail are expected and on which geographic extent.
 It also states which representation (DTM or DSM) is expected.
 This is summarized in the table below.

 Level of Detail Geographic extent DTM DSM

 Master level 0 Hot spots (urban areas, areas prone to floods) V V (on land part)

-Master level 1 Whole land territory ٧ √
+Master level 1 Whole land territory ٧ V

 Master level 2 Whole land territory V V

-At least territorial waters (up to baseline) V